dybran/Project-17/Project-17.md

 This is a countinuation of [Project-16](https://github.com/dybran/Project-16/blob/main/Project-16.md).

-In this Project, we will continue creating the resources
+In this Project, we will continue creating the resources for the __AWS__ setup.
+The resources to be created include:

+- 4 Private subnets
+- 1 Internet Gateway
+- 1 NAT Gateway
+- 1 Elastic IP
+- 2 Route tables
+- IAM roles
+- Security Groups
+- Target Group for Nginx, WordPress and Tooling
+- Certificate from AWS certificate manager
+- External Application Load Balancer and Internal Application Load Balancer.
+- Launch template for Bastion, Tooling, Nginx and WordPress
+- Auto Scaling Group (ASG) for Bastion, Tooling, Nginx and WordPress
+- Elastic Filesystem
+- Relational Database (RDS)

 __CREATE 4 PRIVATE SUBNETS AND TAGGING__